raoufsdxsqdq/Robotics/README.md

 you find in this course:

-  1- basics about electronics and electrical circuits 2- basics about the arduino bord digital and analog signals 3- PWM pulse width modulation
+  1- basics about electronics and electrical circuits\n 2- basics about the arduino bord digital and analog signals 3- PWM pulse width modulation
   4- how to implement the LDR and potensiometer in simple projects